2012 United States elections: House of Representatives elections

 This was the first congressional election using the congressional districts that were apportioned based on the 2010 census.
 Elections were held for all 435 seats in the United States House of Representatives.
 Elections were also held for the delegates from the District of Columbia and five major U.S. territories.
 Although House Democrats won a plurality of the popular vote (48.8% vs 47.6%), House Republicans were still able to retain a 234 to 201 seat majority.

 A special election in Oregon's 1st congressional district was held on January 31 to determine a replacement for David Wu, who resigned in August 2011.
 Another special election in Arizona's 8th congressional district was held on June 12 to elect the replacement of Gabby Giffords, who resigned in January 2012.
 The winners of these two special elections (Suzanne Bonamici from Oregon, Ron Barber from Arizona) both ran in attempts to keep their seats.

-As a matter of convenience and cost saving, the special election in New Jersey's 10th congressional district and the special election in Michigan's 11th congressional district were held in conjunction with the regularly-scheduled general election on November 6, 2012.
+As a matter of convenience and cost saving, the special election in New Jersey's 10th congressional district and the special election in Michigan's 11th congressional district were held in conjunction with the regularly scheduled general election on November 6, 2012.
 New Jersey congressman Donald M. Payne died in March 2012 while Michigan's Thaddeus McCotter resigned in July 2012.
 In both districts, voters were asked on the November ballot to select two candidates: one to serve the remainder of Payne or McCotter's term, respectively, and the other to serve their respective district's full 2-year term beginning in January 2013.

 State and territorial elections

 Gubernatorial elections

 12 state and two territory governorships were up for election.
 In addition, Scott Walker of Wisconsin survived a recall election on June 5.
-Only one state governorship changed hands: In North Carolina, Republican Pat McCrory was elected to replace the retiring Democratic Governor Bev Perdue.
+Only one state governorship changed hands: In North Carolina, Republican Pat McCrory was elected to replace the retiring Democratic governor Bev Perdue.

 The territorial governorships of American Samoa and Puerto Rico were also up for election.
+Senator Alejandro García Padilla won in Puerto Rico, and Lolo Matalasi Moliga won in American Samoa.